Bonifay South median real estate price is $155,062, which is less expensive than 93.4% of Florida neighborhoods and 88.1% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Renter-occupied real estate is dominant in the Bonifay South neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 97.8%, which is higher than 98.7% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+97.8% of the real estate in the Bonifay South neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 With a real estate vacancy rate of only 0.0%, the Bonifay South neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 In addition, one way that the Bonifay South neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 100.0% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.